 - https://dmptool.org/ (use MSU netid to sign in)

-Contact the Post-award administrator with questions about these and other proposal sections.
+Contact the Pre-award administrator with questions about these and other proposal sections.

 Scope / Statement of Work

 "The documentation for the Scope of Work (SOW) will explain the boundaries of the project and set up procedures for how that work will be completed, verified, and approved.
 The SOW generally outlines the goals to be met to achieve those satisfactory results during the lifecycle of the project.

 It is important that the Scope of Work be specific about the project's deliverables, so that if the parties disagree on what should have been delivered, we have documentation to fall back on.
 A well written Scope of Work also assists with budget review, regulatory compliance (e.g. knowing if export control review is required) and knowing which terms and conditions will apply to the project."

 –from “Scope of Work Why is this important to OSP?” by Dianna Kalczynski, SPA News, Fall 2016.

 Sponsored Programs Time Lines

 Office of Sponsored Programs (OSP): Proposal Submission Policy

 10 business days before deadline: notify OSP of intent to submit (Pre-award Administrator can do this)

 (Deviation: if the proposal budget will include subawards, consultants, matching [i.e., cost share - cash or in-kind], or complex requirements, the department Pre-award Administrator should be contacted much sooner than the 10-day deadline.)